quantaphp/container/README.md

 use Quanta\Container;

-// initialize the original container.
+// Initialize the original container.
 $container1 = new Container([
     SomeService::class => function () {
         // ...
     };
 ]);

-// adding a factory.
+// Create a new container with an additional entry.
 $container2 = $container1->with(SomeOtherService1::class, function () {
     // ...
 });

-// adding many factories.
+// Create a new container with many additional entries.
 $container3 = $container2->withFactories([
     SomeOtherService2::class => function () { /*...*/ },
     SomeOtherService3::class => function () { /*...*/ },